panmanphil/introduction-to-docker/README.md

-Slides and sample code from my talk "Introduction to Docker"
+Slides and sample code from my talk "Daring to Develop with Docker" at That Conference

-This was first done for my teammates at http://omniresources.com, and most recently for http://www.twincitiescodecamp.com/#/home in Minneapolis.
-Next up is That Conference in August, see you there.
+This was first done for my teammates at http://omniresources.com, for http://www.twincitiescodecamp.com/#/home in Minneapolisr, and most recentluy for That Conference 2016.

 The node.js project I used as an example for the docker intro was a snapshot of https://github.com/sahat/hackathon-starter which also used a mongo database in a container.